lesani-ali/GMM-Based-Classifier/README.md

 # GMM-Based Classifier

-This repository contains an implementation of a Gaussian Mixture Model (GMM) based classifier, tested on the MNIST dataset.
+This repository contains an implementation of a diagonal Gaussian Mixture Model (dGMM) based classifier where all covariance matrices are constrained to be diagonal, tested on the MNIST dataset.
 The project demonstrates the use of GMM for classification tasks and includes custom implementations of the GMM and the classifier.

 ## Project Structure